rugvedkoshiya/Hackathon-Scanner/README.md

 # QR Scanner

-A QR Scanning application which saves all scanned QR codes and let you copy them whenever you want.
+A QR Scanning application which saves all scanned QR codes and let you copy result whenever you want.

 ## Tech Stack